Wednesday, July 1, 2026

 If a problem reaches the CO without being resolved, leadership has already failed.
 Accountability does not stop at rank.
 It compounds as authority increases.

 That moment clarified something fundamental for me.
 Leadership means leading from the front and owning the environment you create.
-When people fail, leadership failed first.
+When problems reach the surface, leaders should first examine the environment they created before assigning blame elsewhere.
 And sometimes individuals serve an important role by demonstrating what leadership should not look like.

 Gatekeeping Limits Organizations